Community right to bid – assets of community value

 What happens next?

 When an owner wishes to sell a listed asset the Council will need to be notified.
-The Council will inform the group which originally nominated the asset and publicise the owner's intention to sell on this website.
+We will inform the group which originally nominated the asset and publicise the owner’s intention to sell.

 If a local group wishes to buy the property it then has to formally notify the Council of its intention within 6 weeks.
-The Council will then delay the sale of the property by up to 6 months to give the group an opportunity to raise funding and conclude the purchase of the property.
+The sale of the property is then delayed by up to 6 months to give the group an opportunity to raise funding and conclude the purchase of the property.

-The owner will be free to sell the property if a group does not formally express an intention to buy to the Council within the 6 week period or if the subsequent purchase is not concluded within 6 months.
+The owner will be free to sell the property if a group does not formally express an intention to buy to us within the 6 week period or if the subsequent purchase is not concluded within 6 months.

 The community right to bid does not:

 - make any assumption that any listed property will ever be sold

 - give local community groups and organisations a first right of refusal